erichowyn/erichowyn.github.io/index.md

-my name is Eric Howyn and I am a student at Cal State Fullerton and my major is Business.
+My name is Eric Howyn and I am a student at Cal State Fullerton and my major is Business.

 ## Computer Science Projects